 Installation instructions

-Knowing the early warning signs can prevent water damage and costly repairs.
+Catching the problem early can prevent water damage and costly repairs.
+Here are the most common warning signs:

 Water pooling around the toilet base